Obihiro

-Obihiro (帯広市, Obihiro-shi) is a city in Tokachi Subprefecture, Hokkaido, Japan.
-Obihiro is the only designated city in the Tokachi area.
-As of July 31, 2023, the city had an estimated population of 163,084.
+Obihiro (帯広市, Obihiro-shi) is a city located in Tokachi Subprefecture, Hokkaidō, Japan.
+As of 31 December 2025, the city had an estimated population of 159,294 in 90105 households, and a population density of 257 people per km^{2}.
+The total area of the city is 619.34 km2.
 The next most populous municipality in Tokachi is the adjacent town of Otofuke, with less than a third of Obihiro's population.
-The city had approximately 500 foreign residents in 2008.
-The city contains the headquarters of the Fifth Division of the Northern Army of the Japan Ground Self-Defense Force.
-It also hosts the Rally Japan World Rally Championship-event.

 In 2008, Obihiro was designated a "model environmental city" in Japan.